jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Intended usage: This NRO-level extension describes version 1 of a method to access bulk data from the RIRs through RDAP.

+# Acknowledgements

+This work is influenced by the earlier RDAP Mirroring Protocol proposal ([@?I-D.harrison-regext-rdap-mirroring]), especially for the serial number and JSON Web Signature ideas.

 {backmatter}

+# Other Potential Use Cases

+Though this specification is intended to provide access to bulk data from the RIRs through RDAP, it MAY also be used for the following potential use cases:

+* Escrow: Although there is no formal requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose.
+* Data ingestion for RDAP server: The RIR customers are typically required to report back on the utilization of the registered IP addresses and autonomous system numbers to the RIR.
+The customer could locally run an RDAP server and upload the utilization info for its number resources in the form of RDAP objects.
+The JSON data format described here could be used for ingesting that data onto their local RDAP server.